A couple weeks ago my girlfriend and I both sold our cars, and got cash, in under an hour.

-In the next few sentences I’m going to tell you exactly how, but first I want to tell you a little bit about why we decided to sell our cars in the first place.
+I’m going to share with you exactly how we did it, but first let me tell you a why we did it in the first place…

 If you’re reading this and you live in the United States, United Kingdom, Canada or Australia, then you’re probably wondering, what are you going to do for transportation?!
 Simple, buy another used car of course, but this time, using the same list of criteria that I outlined in 7 things to know before you buy your next used car.

 OK.
 So why did we choose to sell our cars at the same time and the same place?

 As funny as it sounds we didn’t plan to be car-less at the same time, and the same place, let alone the same hour.
 But the stars aligned and we got the right buyers in front of our cars at the right time so it ended up working out.

 Well, my girlfriend and I had been working on planning our sale for about 3 months now, and we’ve been talking about selling the cars, downsizing to something reliable, with 4 wheels, an airbag, air conditioning (an absolute must if you live in texas) and can get her from point A to point B.

 For me, a car was an expense that wasn’t worth the convenience of paying for.

 Insurance was costing $125 a month, the car was paid, but my debt payments were costing me 3.5% in interest and the money pocketed would help go towards paying off my $33,555 in student loan and credit card debt.